 The forearm is the part of the arm between the elbow and the wrist.
 It has two bones: the radius and the ulna.
 It also has lots of tendons which make your arm and wrist move.
 The bones can be broken in a few different ways, and the tendons can get sore through certain activities.
-This article will go through what happens if you break a bone in your forearm, or if you have a sprain of the soft tissue in your forearm.
+This leaflet will go through what happens if you break a bone in your forearm, or if you have a sprain of the soft tissue in your forearm.

 What are the bones in the forearm?

 The forearm is pretty simple as it only has two bones in it: the radius and the ulna.
-This picture shows how they are inside your arm:

 The radius is on the same side as your thumb, the ulna is on the side of your little finger.
 The bones actually touch each other down near your wrist, and also near your elbow.
 They can slide over each other so that your wrist can turn from facing up to facing down (like when you open a door handle).